-When several small incisions are made on the belly, this is called minimally invasive surgery.
-Small surgical instruments and a video camera are inserted into the incisions to remove the cancer.
+- When several small incisions are made on your abdomen, this is called minimally invasive surgery.
+Small surgical tools and a video camera are inserted into the incisions to remove the cancer.
 Some surgeons use a robotic device to assist with the surgery.

-Your surgeon will also make one incision in your perineal area.
-This is the area in between the vagina and anus in women and the scrotum and anus in men.
+Your surgeon will also make 1 incision in your perineal area.
+This is the area between your vagina and anus or scrotum and anus.

 Before Your Surgery